-An ultrasound contest will be held on Friday beginning at 9:00 a.m. for all 4-H and FFA Market Beef, Goat, Sheep, and Swine projects.
+An ultrasound contest will be held on Friday beginning at 1:00 p.m. for all 4-H and FFA Market Beef, Goat, Sheep, and Swine projects.
 All Market Beef, Goat, Sheep, and Swine members must ultrasound at least one animal in each project area.